 Appropriate imaging should be performed in individuals with abnormal neurological findings or progressive neurological decline, such as recent loss of motor control or decline in cognitive function.

 With aging, balance, gait, strength, power, and endurance typically decline.
 A home safety evaluation can identify risk factors for injury and enhance independence in activities of daily living.
-Comprehensive home assessment interventions have been shown to significantly reduce the risk of falls among the elderly by 21%.11 This may include securing cords out of walkways and installing grab in the bathroom and railings next to stairs.
+Comprehensive home assessment interventions have been shown to significantly reduce the risk of falls among the elderly by 21%.21 This may include securing cords out of walkways and installing grab in the bathroom and railings next to stairs.
 If mobility deteriorates, assistive devices such as walkers, wheelchairs, power mobility, transfer boards, lifts, hospital beds, and bathing equipment may be considered.
-In addition, as visual and auditory acuity can decline with age, assistive technology such as auditory amplification devices, low vision adaptations, and augmentative communication devices can facilitate communication and safety.
+In addition, visual and auditory acuity can decline with age.
+Vision loss affects 12.2% of Americans 65 to 74 years of age and 15.2% of Americans 75 years of age and over.22 Assistive technology such as auditory amplification devices, low vision adaptations, and augmentative communication devices can facilitate communication and safety.

 Social role and social support system